 LAMINATED DOORS AND WINDOWS: Laminated wood is an engineered structural timber.
 Precisely machined small sections of wood are glued together under high pressure with strong waterproof adhesive.
 After extensive machining the finished piece of timber is barely distinguishable from real wood - it is real wood, but it is stronger and less likely to warp or twist.
 Doors and windows made with laminated timber are less prone to distortion.
 This is because one piece of wood can move erratically while many pieces of wood counteract each other.
 It is rare to find laminated doors and windows specified in a log cabin due to the high production cost.
 This is an important quality feature because in a log cabin the doors and windows are a vital component which is particularly exposed to the elements.
 Laminated timber is also kind to the environment because it uses offcuts and creates less waste.

 SIZES - DEPTH AND WIDTH: The sizes are listed alongside the price.
-The first dimension listed is the depth and the second dimension is the width.
-The depth refers to the sloping wall.
+The first dimension listed is the width and the second dimension is the depth.
+The width refers to the angled gable walls at the front and rear including the door wall.
+The depth refers to the side walls.
 The sizes listed are the external wall sizes.
 These sizes do not include the roof overhang.
 Many other suppliers quote the overall roof size which is much larger.

 - Crane offload is included as standard in mainland England, Wales and southern Scotland.

 - In northern Scotland, Northern Ireland, the Republic of Ireland and offshore islands crane offload is not available.
 Delivery in these areas requires you to provide two fit and strong people to unload by hand.

 - A choice of Georgian or contemporary plain glazing at the same price - this does not need to be specified when ordering